Scientific Committee

 Nicolas Besombes

-Doctor in Sports Sciences and Associate Member of the TEC Laboratory (body techniques and stakes) at the University of Paris
+Doctor in Sports Sciences and Associate Member of I3SPNicolas Besombes

-His research focuses on competitive video gaming or “e-sports”.
-He is particularly interested in motor involvement when practicing e-sports, the links between practice modalities and players’ aggressive behaviors, and the sociability of e-sports communities which he examines through a socio-technical analysis at the crossroads of the sociology of sport and game sciences.
+Dr Nicolas Besombes’s research focuses on competitive video gaming, or “e-sports”.
+He is especially interested in motor involvement when practicing e-sports, the links between practice modalities and player’s aggressive behaviors, and the sociability of e-sports communities, which he examines through a socio-technical analysis at the crossroads of the sociology of sport and game sciences.

 -